shanep-web/shanep-web.github.io/_lessons/lesson23.md

 ## Persistence

-You will need to leverage a database to store your entries
+You will need to leverage a database to store your entries.

 ## Frameworks